Overview

 3. Code

-Using the Quantexa News API in any programming language offers a powerful tool for developers and data analysts seeking to access and analyze news data.
-With its easy integration, customizable queries, and support for real-time updates, it simplifies the process of fetching and processing news articles.
+Using the Quantexa News API in any programming language offers a powerful tool for developers and data analysts seeking to access news data.
+Its easy integration, customizable queries, and support for real-time updates simplify the process of fetching and processing news articles.

 Key concepts